cstaelen/tidarr/README.md

 > 📖 [View complete API documentation](docs/API_DOCUMENTATION.md)

 ## User requests
-As I'am the only maintainer for now, user requested features can takes time.
+As I'm the only maintainer for now, user requested features can take time.
 1) Feel free to create an issue with `enhancement` or `bug` tag.
 2) Be my guest, fork and dev !

-## Donate
+## DONATE

 If you would like to support this project, please do not hesitate to make a donation.
 It contributes a lot to motivation, gives me the energy to continue maintaining the project and adding the features requested by the users :)

 <a href="https://www.buymeacoffee.com/clst" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" height="40" width="160"></a>

-## Develop
+## DEVELOP

 Want more features and/or contribute ?
 Be my guest, fork and dev <3

 Check docker environment variables in `compose.yml` before running :